Business Administration, Public Policy

 This project has helped me learn to think in a truly creative way by combining and synthesizing information from a variety of sources.

 I had expected my trip to Uganda to develop me as an engineer; rather, I returned to the U.S. with a stronger desire to overcome avoidable medical disparities.

 I think we were a little overwhelmed when we first saw just how many things there were to do, but we’ve made so much progress over the past couple of weeks!

 When I complete my dissertation, I plan to disseminate the findings to policymakers.
 I hope the evidence will provide important insights for policy design in rapidly urbanizing areas in the Global South.

-Computer Science, Public Policy
+Philosophy, Public Policy